storj/storj/docs/design/audit-v2.md

 ## Design

 1. An audit observer iterates over the segments, and uses reservoir sampling to pick paths for each node.
-2. Once we have iterated over metainfo, we will put the segments into an audit queue.
+2. Once we have iterated over metainfo, we will put the segments from reservoirs in random order into audit queue.
 3. Audit workers pick a segment from the queue.
 4. Audit worker then picks a random stripe from the segment to audit.

 Using reservoir sampling means we have an equal chance to pick a segment for every node.
-However, since every segment also audits 79 other nodes, we also audit other nodes.
+Since every segment also audits 79 other nodes, we also audit other nodes.
-The chance of a node appearing in a segment pointer is proportional to the amount of data that the node actually store.
+The chance of a node appearing in a segment pointer is proportional to the amount of data that the node actually stores.
 The more data that the node stores, the more chance it will be audited.

-For unvetted and vetted nodes we can have different reservoir sizes to ensure that they get audited faster.
+For unvetted and vetted nodes we can have different reservoir sizes to ensure that unvetted nodes get audited faster.

 By using a separate queue we ensure that workers can run in separate processes and simplifies selection logic.
-We add to the queue the reservoir set in random order.
 When we finish a new reservoir set, we override the previous queue, rather than adding to it.
 Since the new data is more up to date and there's no downside in clearing the queue.
+To have less predictability we add the reservoir set in random node order, one segment at a time.

 Audit workers audit as previously: